 International students (India Nepal, Sri Lanka, Bangladesh, Pakistan, Afghanistan, Iran, Nigeria, and all Sub-Saharan Africa): 2 July 2023

 UK based students: 3 December 2023

 For PhDs, MPhils and MD (Res) we have entry points in September, January and April.
 Our Professional Doctorates have entry points in September.

 Entry requirements can be found on the individual programme pages.

 In general you’ll need:

-For information about fees, funding and scholarships please visit our finance pages for postgraduate students and researchers.
+For information about fees, funding and scholarships please visit our finance pages.